Jennifer A. Doudna, Ph.D. ’89, and Emmanuelle Charpentier Share Chemistry Nobel

 Since Charpentier and Doudna discovered the CRISPR/Cas9 genetic scissors in 2012 their use has exploded.
 This tool has contributed to many important discoveries in basic research, and plant researchers have been able to develop crops that withstand mould, pests and drought.
 In medicine, clinical trials of new cancer therapies are underway, and the dream of being able to cure inherited diseases is about to come true.
 These genetic scissors have taken the life sciences into a new epoch and, in many ways, are bringing the greatest benefit to humankind.

 Doudna, a graduate of Pomona, earned her doctorate from the Medical School in 1989.
 She is a Howard Hughes Medical Institute investigator.
-Some pplications of CRISPR technology in research at Harvard are reported in the feature, “Engineering Life.”
+Some applications of CRISPR technology in research at Harvard are reported in the feature “Engineering Life.”
 Her work in the laboratory of Nobel laureate Jack Szostak (“How Life Began”) is mentioned here.